 Step 2: Enable/Disable Videowall functionality using the toggle switch in the spacedesk DRIVER Console – CONTROL – Videowall Configuration box.

 If this settings is set to non zero value, video wall client displays will only disconnect after the specified value in seconds times out.

 A -1 value is equivalent to infinite (video wall client displays will not disconnect until the primary machine reboots).

 By default this settings is set to 0.

 Updating the wall display’s settings will take effect immediately upon pressing the enter on each text box.

-Dimension – The (Width x Length) screen resolution of the video wall.
+Size (Width:Height) – The (Width x Height) screen resolution of the video wall.
 By default, Video wall display is set to 4K screen resolution (3840 x 2160).